 - CPAP Machine (30 watts): 66+ hours

-We hope this article helped you figure out what generator makes the most sense for your camping needs.
+We hope this article helped you figure out which of the top 4 camping generators makes the most sense for your camping needs.
 If you still have questions, don't hesitate to reach out and we'd be happy to help further.

 Planning to get a solar generator for camping?
 Then consider checking - How to Make a Silencer for a Generator.